 AIHW charges an ethics fee as well as a linkage fee for each project.
 BioGrid has negotiated favourable terms for its members, this includes both the ethics and linkage fees as well as BioGrid assisting with and managing your application for access and facilitating the linkage with AIHW.
 Contact BioGrid regarding the fee.

 Applying for Access to NDI Data

 Each project wishing to access NDI data must submit an application for access to the AIHW Ethics Committee.
-Four ethics committee meetings take place each year, usually in March, May, August and November.
+Five ethics committee meetings take place each year, usually in February, May, July, September and December.
 Submissions are accepted approximately one month prior to the meeting dates.

-As BioGrid will assist you with your application to the AIHW Ethics Committee, we will require you to submit your application to BioGrid two weeks before the AIHW submission date, as below.
+As BioGrid will assist you with your application to the AIHW Ethics Committee, we will require you to submit your application to BioGrid two to three weeks before the AIHW submission date, as below.
 We have successfully conducted linkage projects under this arrangement and we look forward to assisting members with future projects.
-The meetings for 2018 are detailed below.
+The remaining meetings for 2019 are detailed below.

 14 May 2019 (12 April 2019 AIHW submission; 22 March 2019 BioGrid submission)